-4.2 Confidentiality
+4.2.
+Confidentiality

-GRAHAM will protect the identity of the person making the disclosure (wherever possible) where the employee has requested that his or her name be kept confidential.
+GRAHAM will protect the identity of the person making the disclosure (wherever possible) where the employee has requested that their name be kept confidential.
 During the course of an investigation, GRAHAM will keep a minimum number of people aware of who raised the matter.
 However, it must be appreciated that the investigation process may reveal the name of the source of the information, and a statement by the employee making the disclosure may be needed as part of the evidence.

-4.3 Anonymous Allegations
+4.3.
+Anonymous Allegations

 This policy encourages those making a disclosure to put their name to the allegations.
 Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of Senior Management.
-In exercising that discretion, the factors to be taken into account would include:
+In exercising that discretion, the factors to be taken into account would include: -

-- i) The seriousness of the issue raised;
+- The seriousness of the issue raised;

-- ii) The credibility of the concern; and
+- The credibility of the concern; and

-- iii) The likelihood of confirming the allegation from attributable sources.
+- The likelihood of confirming the allegation from attributable sources.

-4.4 Untrue Allegations
+4.4.
+Untrue Allegations

 If an allegation is made in good faith but it is not confirmed by the investigation, no action will be taken against the employee making the disclosure.
 If, however, individuals make malicious or vexatious allegations, the allegations will not be taken further and disciplinary action may result.
-The judgement of whether an allegation is malicious or vexatious rests with the Executive Chairman, after consultation with other senior managers as necessary.
+The judgement of whether an allegation is malicious or vexatious rests with the Group Chief Executive Officer, after consultation with other senior managers as necessary.

-4. Procedure for Dealing with a Report
+5. Procedure For Dealing With A Report

-5.1 How to Report Any Concerns
+5.1.
+How To Report Any Concerns

-You are advised in the first instance to report your suspicions to the Group Governance, Risk& Assurance Manager who manages all GRAHAM Whistle-blowing arrangements, dealing with concerns that relate to members of staff, and other contractors/partners.
-Employees can contact the Group Governance, Risk & Assurance Manager by telephone or letter.
+You are advised in the first instance to report your suspicions to the Group Governance, Risk & Assurance Manager who manages all GRAHAM Whistleblowing arrangements, dealing with concerns that relate to members of staff, and other contractors/partners.
+Employees can contact the Group Governance, Risk & Assurance Manager by email, telephone or letter.

-Alternatively, your suspicions can be reported directly to the Chief Financial Officer.
+Alternatively, your suspicions can be reported directly to the Group Chief Financial Officer.